researchstudio-sat/webofneeds/webofneeds/won-utils/won-utils-conversation/src/test/resources/won/utils/pendingproposestocancel/pending_proposal_to_cancel_triples.md

-This returns all open proposalsToCancel .. it is like proposaltocancel, but it returns triples containing the proposaltocancel instead of agreements that have been proposed to be cancelled.
+This returns all pending proposalsToCancel .. it is like proposaltocancel, but it returns triples containing the proposaltocancel instead of agreements that have been proposed to be cancelled.

  ### oneOpenCancellationPropsoal
  **input**: one-agreement-one-unacceptedcancellation.trig